Healthy Snacks NZ - Simple Solutions to Beat Picky Eating Blog - Moo Chews Review

 This means that 74% of Moo Chew is New Zealand milk and cream.
 Soy lecithin is a good natural emulsifier.
 It is added to produce a nicer, more free-flowing and less clumping dry product.

-A simple sugar (a monosaccharide) that is made from corn with an identical to the glucose (blood sugar) structure.
+A simple sugar (a monosaccharide) that is made from corn with a structure identical to that of glucose (blood sugar).
 It adds flavour and helps to extend shelf life.
-Dextrose is 20% less sweet tasting than the table sugar.
+Dextrose is 20% less sweet-tasting than table sugar.

-Regular table sugar (sucrose) is made from glucose + fructose.
+Regular table sugar (sucrose) is composed of glucose and fructose.
 It must be broken down before your body can use it.
-The presence of glucose increases the amount of fructose that is absorbed and stimulates the release of insulin.
-This means that more fructose is used to create fat, compared to when glucose is eaten alone.
+The presence of glucose increases the absorption of fructose and stimulates the release of insulin.
+This means that more fructose is used to create fat, compared to when glucose is eaten alone.Β

 Xylitol*